Circular House

 Reasons for participating in the competition(s)

-Working in the circular economy in the building sector and in energy poverty, it seemed obvious to us, when we had to start thinking about the renovation of the house we had become owners, to improve the energy performance of this one, with ecological materials and by making a maximum of reuse of materials to reduce the extraction of the raw material.
+Working in the circular economy in the building sector and in energy poverty, it seemed obvious to us, when we started thinking about the renovation of the house we had become owners, to improve the performance as much as possible. energy of it, with ecological materials and by making a maximum of reuse of materials to reduce the extraction of raw materials.

-All citizens must learn to act at all levels.
+All citizens must learn to act on all levels.
 This is what we wanted to accomplish.

 Thanks to our strong commitments to sustainable development and a more sober world, we have renovated the accommodation: